The Connection between Mergers and AGN Activity in Simulated and Observed Massive Galaxies: Discussion

-Given the interaction of all of these factors with the expected sensitivity to the sub-grid recipes for star formation, stellar feedback, black hole accretion, and to resolution, it is perhaps not surprising that even recent cosmological simulations present a mixed picture of the AGN-merger connection.
+Ultimately, all simulation results are impacted by the simulation characteristics and implementation of physics.
+Given the interaction of all of the physical factors with the expected sensitivity to the sub-grid recipes for star formation, stellar feedback, black hole accretion, and to resolution, it is perhaps not surprising that even recent cosmological simulations present a mixed picture of the AGN-merger connection.
 More detailed studies that look at the effect of mergers in different simulations while controlling for these other variables (progenitor structure and morphology, gas fraction, orbit, etc) will be needed to begin to disentangle these effects.

-Another very important conclusion of our study is that we do not expect to see significant enhancement of AGN activity in \emph{early stage} mergers, when galaxies can be identified as close pairs.
-Any enhancement is expected to manifest in \emph{late stage} mergers, after the nuclei have coalesced.
+Another important conclusion of our study is that we do not expect to see significant enhancement of AGN activity in early stage mergers, when galaxies can be identified as close pairs.
+Any enhancement is expected to manifest in late stage mergers, after the nuclei have coalesced, as seen in \citet{McAlpine2020}.
 Traditional methods used to identify mergers from images, including those based on non-parametric morphological statistics, are not even very effective at identifying early stage mergers --- identifying a post-merger system is likely much more difficult.
-However, pixel-based deep learning techniques such as those utilized by \citet{Huertas-Company2018} may be able to identify these late-stage mergers more effectively, and this is something that we can test with our synthetic images.
+However, pixel-based deep learning techniques such as those utilized by \citet{Bottrell2019,Ferreira2020,Bickley2021,Zanisi2021} may be able to identify these late-stage mergers more effectively, which is something that we can test with our synthetic images.